geekandglitter/solotests/README.md

 # solotests
 Selenium playback testing

-Browser compatability testing for solosegment.com using Selenium playback
+Browser compatability testing for solosegment.com using Selenium playback.
+Uses t6search and t5search only.
+Ignore the others

-t6search.py: runs the two original searches which are search enter and search icon t5search.py: runs the three newer searchs which are simulate keyword entry, find dropdown, and find search suggestions maininterfacer.py: the parent class that manages handler setup based on running browser, running platform, and selenium version
+t6search.py: runs the two original searches which are search enter and search icon t5search.py: runs the three newer searchs which are simulate keyword entry, find dropdown, and find search suggestions maininterfacer.py: the base class that manages handler setup based on running browser, running platform, and selenium version
 note: on MacOS, since Catalina update, notarization has made driver setup a little more complex.
 See their documentation for more information